-Endometriosis can be a painful, chronic disease that affects up to 16% of infertile women, can often return even after treatment, and occurs when tissue that lines the cavity of the uterus or endometrium is found outside the uterus - most commonly in the pelvis - on the ovaries (sometimes forming a cystic cavity full of blood known as an endometrioma), fallopian tubes, uterus, lining of the pelvis, bladder and the bowel.
-Endometriosis is generally more common in Caucasian women in their late 20's and 30's.
+Endometriosis can be a painful, chronic disease that affects up to 16% of infertile women.
+It can return even after treatment and occurs when tissue that lines the cavity of the uterus or endometrium is found outside the uterus - most commonly in the abdomen on the ovaries (sometimes forming a cystic cavity full of blood known as an endometrioma), fallopian tubes, uterus, lining of the pelvis, bladder and the bowel.
+Endometriosis is generally more common in caucasian women in their late 20's and 30's.

 What causes Endometriosis?

 One of the most common theories, as to the cause of endometriosis, is that during normal menstruation, the menstrum or menstrual tissue, not only comes out of the vagina as menstrual blood but flows backwards through the fallopian tubes and implants on the above mentioned sites.
 Once "implanted", these growths or lesions respond each month, hormonally, to the menstrual cycle in the same way that the normal lining of the uterus does.
 Each month the tissue builds up, breaks down, and sheds.
 Menstrual blood in the uterus can exit through the vagina but the tissue and bloodshed by these "endometrial implants" have no way of leaving the body.
 This causes internal bleeding and inflammation of the surrounding tissue; resulting in pain, scar tissue and adhesion formation and possible infertility.

 Although, the classic signs of endometriosis are painful periods, pain during intercourse and infertility; some of the worst endometriosis can be pain free.
 Endometriosis is also associated with repeated pregnancy loss, irregular periods and ovulatory dysfunction.
 On the other hand, the best treatment for endometriosis is pregnancy.